 I did change the recipe for these farmhouse breakfast potatoes just a bit from the original version.
-I found that adding the vegetables to the pan too soon in the cooking process can cause them to char a bit more than I wanted.
+I found that adding the vegetables to the pan (I like to use a cast iron skillet) too soon in the cooking process can cause them to char a bit more than I wanted.
 Specially the onions.
 So I added them a bit later, after the potatoes had already started to get a good crisp on them.
 The vegetables still came out tender, as I wanted.

 Also try my sausage breakfast sandwiches made on a Cuisinart Griddler (you can also make them on the stovetop).
 My homemade corn flakes are great too!

 - Scrub the potatoes clean and dry well, then transfer to a baking sheet.
 Bake for 45-60 minutes or the potatoes are tender when poked with a fork or knife.

 - About 10 minutes before the potatoes are done, start cooking the vegetables.
 Add the oil to a large skill and heat over medium-high heat.

 - Stir in the onion and peppers and cook 5-7 minutes or until just starting to soften.
 Remove to a plate or bowl.

 - Remove the potatoes from the oven and let cool until you can handle them.
 Cut into 1" cubes.
 Note: I do not peel my potatoes, but you can if you wish.